Monday, February 14, 2011

 David Cone, 1995-2000.
 He wouldn't make either the Mets' or Yanks' all-time starting rotation, but put the two of them together, and you have one of the great New York pitchers of all time, and a guy who should be in the Hall of Fame.
 (He is now eligible.)

 David Wells, 1997-98 and 2002-03.
 His tenures were brief.
 His performances were memorable.
 He wasn't perfect (except on May 17, 1998), but he was a winner.

 Orlando Hernandez, 1998-2002 (with a brief comeback in 2004).
 El Duque wasn't with us long, but he'll be long remembered.

 Mike Mussina, 2001-08.
-Helped the Yanks win 2 Pennants, made several other postseason appearances possible, and won 20 games at age 40.
-Classy guy, but his dates of arriving and leaving do kind of make him the Don Mattingly of pitchers.
+He helped the Yanks win 2 Pennants, made several other postseason appearances possible, and won 20 games at age 40.
+A classy guy, but his dates of arriving and leaving do kind of make him the Don Mattingly of pitchers.
 Still, put his work for the Baltimore Orioles and the Yankees together, and he should be elected to the Hall of Fame.
 (He'll be eligible in January 2014.)

 CC Sabathia?
 He's only had 2 years in Pinstripes so far, although they've been superb.
 I have no doubt he'll break into the Top 10 by the time he's done.
 Let's hope that's a long wait.